Picayune1/Read/README.md

 - Meta Quest Link app : https://www.meta.com/en-gb/help/quest/articles/headsets-and-accessories/oculus-rift-s/install-app-for-link/
 - Meta Quest VR headset

-### Setup
+# Setup Instructions
-Before you begin you will want to install Unreal engine.
-To do this you should first download the epic games launcher from the link above.
-Once you have installed the launcher, run it.
-Once the epic games launcher is installed, open it and either sign in or create an account.
-Once that's done, you should be taken to the main page for the launcher.
-If you look to the left of your screen you will see a link to the Unreal engine.
-If you click this, you will be taken to the unreal engine page.
-Then in the top right, you will see a button to install unreal engine.
-Click this and onces the install is done, you should now be able to launch the engine.
-The only way to view the blueprints of an unreal engine project is inside the unreal engine.
-If you want to make your own models, you can also download reality capture from this page.

-Once you have unreal engine installed and working, you can now open the file.
-To do this first unzip the file.
-Then open it and look for the unreal engine project file called Ocean_Life_VR.
-Then double click this file to open the project in Unreal engine.
-You can also, take the unzipped file and place it in the Unreal_projects file that should have been created once you installed and opened the Unreal engine.
-Drop the unzipped file into the unreal projects file.
-Then you can launch unreal engine from the epic games launcher.
-You will see a project called Ocean_Life_VR, which you can then open to see the project.

-Now you will want to get VR setup so you can run it in the Unreal engine.
-To do this first you will want to setup the VR.
-This can be done by following the instructions of the VR when you first turn it on.
-Once you have set up your VR you will want to connect it to your PC.
-To do this for a Meta Quest VR, You will want to download the Meta Quest link app on your PC.
-Then sign into your Meta Quest account on the PC app.
-You will then want to connect your Meta Quest to your PC through the app either using a cable or air link.
-Once your VR headset is connected you want to go to settings in your Meta Quest PC app and go to General and set Meta Quest link as OpenXR runtime.
-This will mean you wont have to use third party software like Steam to connect to the unreal engine.

-Now that your VR headset is connected to your PC, you now need to set up the project so you can start it in VR.
-To do this, open the project in Unreal engine.
-Then in the top right of the screen click the settings button.
-This will show a dropdown.
-Click the project settings.
-Then click Maps and Models underneath the Project section.
-You will see a section to select the Default gamemode.
-Click this and set it to the VRGameMode.
-If your VR headset is connected, you should now be able to click the 3 dots in the menu at the top of the screen and select VR preview.
-Once thats done your almost ready to play the level in VR.

-For the final step, click the content drawer in the bottom left and click the folder called Stage.
-You will see an item in the folder called level.
-Click this twice to open the ocean environment.
-Finally click the green triangle in the top menu to begin playing the sample environment in VR.
+## 1. Install Unreal Engine
+1. Download and install the **Epic Games Launcher** from [this link](https://www.epicgames.com/store/en-US/download).
+2. Once installed, open the Epic Games Launcher and either **sign in** or **create an account**.
+3. On the left sidebar of the launcher, click on **Unreal Engine** to go to the Unreal Engine page.
+4. In the top-right corner, click the **Install Engine** button to install Unreal Engine.
+5. Once the installation is complete, you'll be able to launch Unreal Engine.

+## 2. Download the Project
+1. Unzip the project file (`Ocean_Life_VR.zip`).
+2. Navigate to the folder where you unzipped the file.
+3. Look for the Unreal Engine project file called `Ocean_Life_VR.uproject` and double-click it to open the project in Unreal Engine.

+   - Alternatively, you can move the unzipped project folder into your `Unreal Projects` folder (which was created when Unreal Engine was first installed).
+Then launch the Epic Games Launcher and you should see the `Ocean_Life_VR` project listed.
+Click on it to open.

+## 3. Set Up VR for Meta Quest
+1. Set up your **VR headset** following the instructions that come with your device.
+2. For Meta Quest:
+   1. Download and install the **Meta Quest Link** app on your PC.
+   2. Sign in to your Meta Quest account on the PC app.
+   3. Connect your Meta Quest headset to your PC using a cable or Air Link through the Meta Quest app.
+   4. Go to **Settings > General** in the Meta Quest PC app and set **Meta Quest Link as OpenXR runtime**.
+      - This allows Unreal Engine to connect directly to the VR headset without using third-party software like SteamVR.

+## 4. Configure the Project for VR in Unreal Engine
+1. Open the `Ocean_Life_VR` project in Unreal Engine.
+2. In the top-right corner, click **Settings** and select **Project Settings**.
+3. Scroll to the **Maps & Modes** section under the **Project** tab.
+   - In the **Default GameMode** section, set the game mode to **VRGameMode**.
+4. If your VR headset is connected, click the **3 dots** menu at the top of the screen and select **VR Preview**.

+## 5. Load the Ocean Environment Level
+1. In Unreal Engine, click on the **Content Drawer** at the bottom left of the screen.
+2. Navigate to the folder called **Stage**.
+3. Double-click the **level** file in this folder to load the ocean environment.
+4. To start playing the sample environment in VR, click the **green play button** (triangle icon) in the top menu.

+You're now ready to explore the Ocean Life VR environment in virtual reality!
+Also note that if you do not have a VR headset, you can also experience this project in first person - but some features will not be optimised for it.

 ### Files in the codebase
 Once you have opened the project in Unreal engine, You can click the content drawer in the bottom left to see the files in the content foleder:
 - Character : Contains animations, meshes and materials for the movement and animations of a VR character's hands